awu41/colosseum-cypherpunk-2025/beatproof/BACKEND_OVERVIEW.md

 - ✅ Can generate transaction payloads for clients to sign (initialize/revoke).
 - ✅ Can simulate transactions for pre-flight checks.
 - ✅ Can complete the SoundCloud OAuth handshake and verify track ownership before license creation.
+- ✅ Supports multi-buyer licensing with buyer-scoped PDAs and beat-level exclusivity guards.
 - ⚠️ No persistence beyond on-chain data (no PostgreSQL/Prisma layer yet).
 - ⚠️ No authentication/authorization: any caller can hit the endpoints.
 - ⚠️ No rate limiting or caching; relies on RPC throughput.